The Ultimate Guide to Zines for Neurodivergent Homeschoolers

 Art: Mixed media pieces, photography, illustration portfolios

-Social Studies: Advocacy zines, guides to community issues, cultural celebrations
+Social Sciences: Advocacy zines, guides to community issues, cultural celebrations

 Maths: Shapes and patterns, puzzles and number games, baking, sport stats, money